realhefd/sovtech-swapi-client/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+#

+# Project Instructions
+- You should develop a React Single Page App (SPA)
+- Your SPA should consume the above GraphQL API
+- Your SPA should have a Home page listing the first page of People as queried from the above GraphQL API.
+- Additionally there should be pagination implemented allowing for a particular
+- People page to be Queried when a page number is selected
+- When a Person is clicked on, a Detail page outlining the Person's details should be displayed, in a thoughtful (styled) manner.
+- The User should be able to navigate back to the Home page to the previously active People page from the Detail page

 ## Learn More